cookies-xor-cream/HugoTest/content/posts/poetry/wip/happy_tears.md

 An old lady caught me crying on the bus,
 said her husband died, and the book I had,
-reminded her of a time where she'd say 'us',
+reminded her of a time where she'd say *'us'*,
 but that's stuck generations back, within the windy heights.

 I meandered my way home,